mattheyan/EndlessObsession/drafts/keyboard-friendly-web.md

 It may seem odd that this would be a problem, given that I just said that web browsers give us tabbable fields by default.
 However, not all elements are tabbable, and what you see is not always what you get.
-Sometimes a button isn't really a button...
+Sometimes a button isn't really a button.

 A pattern that I've seen often (you might even call it an anti-pattern) is to use generic elements like `div` and `span` to act as buttons.
 While it may be easy to attach a click event handler to a div, that convenience comes at the price of accessibility [3], not to mention semantics [4].

-Elements like `div` and `span` are not tabbable by default, since the browser doesn't view them as form elements that the user can interact with [5].
+Elements like `div` and `span` are not tabbable by default since the browser doesn't view them as form elements that the user can interact with [5].
 So, unless you anticipate this and plan accordingly [6], your users will tab past those "buttons".
 Screen reader users would still be able to click the button